goodnewsakpan/alx-low_level_programming/README.md

-# this is the first day with Betty.
+this task is for pointers and arrays